Portrait by Beatrice Mazzone

 About what I do

-Science fascinates me.
-In my research, I am committed to understanding how scientists come up with new ideas, and how those ideas spread and get accepted.
+Innovation fascinates me.
+In my research, I am committed to understanding how philosophers and scientists come up with new ideas, and how those ideas spread and get accepted.
 As a historian, I believe there are lessons that can be learned from the past.
 At the same time, I am an advocate of interdisciplinarity.
 Methods and insights from the social and natural sciences can be applied to the humanities.
 Let’s make the most of it!